-In CY 2019, DW Program staff continued to take a proactive approach to requiring compliance with drinking water regulations.
+In CY 2020, DW Program staff continued to take a proactive approach to requiring compliance with drinking water regulations.
 These activities included phone and email contacts, on-site inspections, meetings with PWS owners and operators, and providing technical assistance as needed.
 Staff assisted operators with reminder notices of upcoming sampling deadlines in an attempt to prevent violations before they occurred.
 DW Program staff routinely provided PWS owners and operators with the necessary forms and information to effectively notify their customers about violations of the drinking water regulations by their system in a timely manner.
 The method of public notification varied by the violation and system type, and the water system owners were required to report to the DW Program on how the public notice was performed.
 Some circumstances, such as the confirmed detection of E. coli, inadequate system pressure, or emergency situations like flooding, warranted immediate action by the water system owner or operator due to the pressing threat to public health.
 For such acute violations, the DW Program requires systems to notify customers within 24 hours to boil water before use.
 Boil Water Notices (BWNs) remain in effect until the problem has been corrected and the water is determined by the DW Program to be safe to consume (see Figure 7 for an example of the BWN web map showing distribution of active BWNs).
-In CY 2019, the DW Program required 79 water systems to post these notices a total of 126 times; some water systems were placed on a BWN more than once during the year.
-This is a decrease from last year where 123 systems were placed on BWNs 176 times.
+In CY 2020, the DW Program required 72 water systems to post these notices a total of 103 times; some water systems were placed on a BWN more than once during the year.
+This is a decrease from last year where 79 systems were placed on BWNs 126 times.

-Figure 7: Alaska DEC Drinking Water Boil Water Notices Web map
+Figure 7: Alaska DEC Drinking Water Boil Water

-This continued proactive focus on technical and compliance assistance led to 7,697 total compliance assistance actions provided by DW Program staff to Alaska PWSs during CY 2019, which is consistent with last year's (CY 2018) total of 7,705 compliance assistance actions.
-However, in reviewing the past 5 years of compliance assistance data, this year is higher to the average of 7,264 compliance actions per year.
+This continued proactive focus on technical and compliance assistance led to 7,341 total compliance assistance actions provided by DW Program staff to Alaska PWSs during CY 2020, which is a decrease from last year's (CY 2019) total of 7,697 compliance assistance actions.
+Also, in reviewing the past 5 years of compliance assistance data, this year is slightly lower than the average of 7,588 compliance actions per year.

 Once violations have been generated for a particular water system, DW Program staff work diligently to provide the system with straightforward guidelines on how to return to compliance (RTC).
 While returning to compliance ultimately rests with water system owners and operators, DW Program staff use their knowledge and expertise to provide technical and regulatory assistance to those systems with violations.
-Once a system takes the necessary steps to address a particular violation or series of violations, DW Program staff generate and document a record of the RTC action.
-In CY 2019, a total of 1,381 RTC actions were entered for 545 systems.
+Once a system takes the necessary steps to address a particular violation or series of violations, DW Program staff document the RTC action.
+In CY 2020, a total of 1,309 RTC actions were entered for 524 systems.

 If a PWS does not RTC in a timely manner, the DW Program uses a progressive enforcement response policy to achieve compliance, beginning with a series of enforcement letters as the first steps towards more formal enforcement.
-During CY 2019, 2,879 informal enforcement actions were taken by the DW Program.
+During CY 2020, 2,477 informal enforcement actions were taken by the DW Program.
 If compliance is not achieved in a timely manner, more formal enforcement tools are utilized.
 An enforcement action is considered formal when the enforcement document is legally binding and includes the ability to impose a monetary fine (i.e., administrative penalty) if compliance is not achieved within the timelines specified by or negotiated with the state.